behind the study

-* Introducing potential participants to researchers, and
+- Introducing potential participants to researchers, and

-* Achieving maximum-variation sample.
+- Achieving maximum-variation sample.

 Research staff were responsible for:

-* Explaining the study purpose and process,
+- Explaining the study purpose and process,

-* Obtaining consent, and
+- Obtaining consent, and Conducting the interviews.

 Data Collection Process

-* Semi-structured interviews were conducted to gather information of their experiences on how the site had
+- Semi-structured interviews were conducted to gather information of their experiences on how the site had

 influenced their day-to-day lives.

-* Participants were then provided with a disposable camera to take photos that represent the influence of the site.
+- Participants were then provided with a disposable camera to take photos that represent the influence of the site.

-Camera Return and Photo Development
+Camera Return and Photo Development:

-* Participants were asked to return the cameras to the site, where the researchers then retrieved the cameras and arranged photo development.
+- Participants were asked to return the cameras to the site, where the researchers then retrieved the cameras and arranged photo development.

-* In the follow-up interviews, the photographs were used to facilitate story-telling.
+- In the follow-up interviews, the photographs were used to facilitate story-telling.

-* Participants were asked to share the meaning of the photos they chose.
+- Participants were asked to share the meaning of the photos they chose.

-Changes to Data Collection Protocol
+Changes to Data Collection Protocol:

-* Due to a low rate of camera return (8/27 participants), a new protocol was implemented utilizing a Peer Support Worker employed by the Regional HIV/AIDS Connection (RHAC) to accompany participants in a digital photo taking process.
+- Due to a low rate of camera return (8/27 participants), a new protocol was implemented utilizing a Peer Support Worker employed by the Regional HIV/AIDS Connection (RHAC) to accompany participants in a digital photo taking process.

-* Second Interviews were conducted with participants immediately following photo taking process with the research team.
+- Second Interviews were conducted with participants immediately following photo taking process with the research team.

 We used participatory approaches throughout the study including:

 - Study Design – We engaged site users and site staff in discussions on the study design.

 - Formation of an Advisory Team – We formed an Advisory Team which included four community stakeholders (i.e. site staff, staff providing services in the Aftercare Room) and three site users.

-Member checking was an important part of the café event that gathered feedback on the preliminary findings with participants, site staff and community stakeholders.
+- Member-checking – Member checking was an important part of the café event that gathered feedback on the preliminary findings with participants, site staff and community stakeholders.